raomin/ESPAltherma/README.md

 ### Declaring sensor entities

-In Home Assistant, all values reported by ESPAltherma are `attribute`s of the `entity` ESPAltherma.
+In Home Assistant, all values reported by ESPAltherma are `attribute`s of the `entity` sensor.althermasensors.

 ![](doc/images/attribs.png)